An American Woman in Kashmir

 Students

-There are two toilets for the 900 students.
-The tents are a year old now, often ragged and ripped as they rot in the alternating rain, snow, heat and cold.
-The tin shelters are altogether open on one side.
-Many of the students in the lower grades sit on the ground.
+There are two toilets for these 900 students.
+The tents are a year old now, ragged and ripped as they rot.
+Other classrooms, tin shelters which are 30 foot sections of huge culvert pipe, are altogether open on each end.

 Most of these children have lost a parent or brother or sister in the quake.
 A large percentage are orphans.

 The curriculums of these schools vary with a wide distinction between public/private schools and Madrassas.
 The private schools, maybe 40% of the total, have always taught English from the first grade.
 The public schools, the schools in which the less affluent attend, have traditionally taught English beginning in the 6th grade.
-President Musharraf changed that in the past year and public schools now teach English beginning in the first grade too.
+President Musharraf changed that in the past year and public schools now also teach English beginning in the first grade.
 Madrassas teach no English, no math and no science but focus only on Islamic teachings and philosophy.
-Many Madrassas are financed by Saudi Arabia and some of these schools are incubators of jihad.
+Many Madrassas are financed by Saudi Arabia and some of these particular schools are incubators of jihad.

 Back Pay to Teachers

-The private school that intrigues us is under construction, half built, with over 200 children being taught in the partially completed classrooms.
+The private school that intrigues us is under construction, half built, with the children being taught in the partially completed classrooms.
 There are workers all around.
 The construction is of light steel framing and corrugated CGI panels with one inch foam-board insulation to ward off the winter cold and the summer heat.
 With eight of the projected sixteen classrooms constructed, the Administrator, Tanveer Muhammad, tells us construction will stop the next day as his supporting foundation has run out of money.

 The school teaches children ages 5 through 14 many of whom are orphans who attend for no charge.
 Others are sponsored by charitable individuals or groups.
 For this private school, the standard monthly tuition for those who can pay is $16.00 per month in contrast to public school tuition which is $2.00 per month.

 Tanveer tells us of his plans for completing construction and it immediately strikes us that at a building cost of just $6.00 per square foot, this is a project that we could take on with a single corporate sponsor back in the United States: The entire school operates at a cost of less than $1,000 per month.
-But, Tanveer tells us,, there is a more immediate problem than the halt in the construction: The staff of 13 teachers, all but one female, have not been paid for two months.
-Tanveed’s wife, the school Principal, reminds us that Eid, the end of Ramadon and the ultimate Muslim celebration of the year, is coming within two weeks and the teachers have no money to buy new shoes or clothes for their children.
+But, Tanveer tells us there is a more immediate problem than the halt in the construction: The staff of 13 teachers, all but one female, have not been paid for two months.
+Tanveer’s wife, the school Principal, tells us that Eid, the end of Ramadon and the ultimate Muslim celebration of the year, is coming within two weeks and the teachers have no money to buy new shoes or clothes for their children.
 For these teachers and their families the celebration will be humiliating and sad.

-That night we ate dinner at the Tanveer’s rented house, his wife serving the food.
+That night we eat dinner at the Tanveer’s rented house, his wife serving the food.
 He tells us his salary is 10,000 Rupees per month which is $165 in U.S. funds.
 His teachers earn half that, or less.
 We talked.
 His politics were up-front, a passionate tirade for moderation instead of radicalism.
 It’s a hazardous, courageous stance for someone in his position.

 In one of the small newly constructed rooms we explain to the cluster of teachers that we want their students to have what we Westerners want for our students: the ability to think for themselves and to learn to tolerate people who are different.
 That’s it, we tell them.
 That’s all we want.